-How does this relate to e-government?
-It is my firm belief that without public administration reform and modernization, realizing a better future for all will be extremely difficult.
+How does this relate to e-governance?
+It is our firm belief that without public administration reform and modernization, realizing a better future for all will be extremely difficult.
 Where capable institutions are lacking, governments are incapacitated, and where governments are incapacitated, sustainable development falls short.
 It is that simple.
-And because technological innovation - especially information and communications technology - underpins institutional transformation in the modern age, e-government leaders have a critical role to play in the development process.
+And because technological innovation - especially information and communications technology - underpins institutional transformation in the modern age, e- governance leaders have a critical role to play in the development process.

-Thanks to your efforts, institutional strengthening is continuing to occur in most countries, sometimes at a very rapid pace.
+Thanks to your efforts, institutional strengthening continues to occur in most countries, sometimes at a very rapid pace.
 The advances we note in online service delivery around the world each year are cause for celebration.